Kids' WB Specials: Warnerama Celebrity Showcase Featuring NSYNC

 This broadcast aired on May 1, 1999 was hosted by NSYNC.
 They as well as Kids WB characters performed between shows.

 The Adventures of Static Shaq

 These shorts promoted NBA legend Shaquille O'Neal's guest appearance in the Static Shock episode "Static Shaq".

+Kids' WB Kooky Carolfest

+In this special event, characters from various Kids WB shows sang parodies of classic Christmas carols themed after their own shows.

 Kids' WB Snow Jam

-The Kids' WB Snow Jam was the name given to the broadcast that aired on February 5, 2000, in which Lou Bega performed between each show.
+The Kids' WB Snow Jam was the name given to the broadcast that aired on February 5, 2000, in which European singer Lou Bega performed between each show.
 New episodes of Kids' WB shows aired all morning, including three new episodes of Pokémon.

+Kids' WB Halloween Monster Mix

+Hosted by Agents J and K from Men in Black: The Series, the event has characters from Kids' WB shows build a monster out of different character body parts.

 Kids' WB Big Premiere

 This special promoted the series premieres of Yu-Gi-Oh!, The Mummy: The Animated Series, and The Nightmare Room and aired new episodes of X-Men: Evolution, Jackie Chan Adventures, and Pokemon: Johto League Champions.
 Originally set to air on September 15, 2001, it was later moved to September 29, due to most programming getting pre-empted by coverage of the September 11th terrorist attacks.